rares985/wood-os/README.md

  - http://www.independent-software.com/category/osdev.html
  - https://www.cs.cmu.edu/~410-s07/
  - http://www.brokenthorn.com/Resources/OSDevIndex.html

+ ## Building
+ For building the project, it is enough to issue the command `make` in the root directory of the project

+ ## Debugging
+ Debugging is possible either via Bochs internal debugger (usually in the Bootloader phase) or via GDB.
+ For GDB, simply run `gdb` in the root directory.
+ For Bochs, run `./bochs.sh`

+ ## Running
+ Running is possible either in QEMU (via `./qemu.sh`) or in Bochs (`./bochs.sh`)

 ## Contributors
 At the moment, the project has no other contributors than me.
 If you want to take part, send me a message and I will add you to the contributors team.